Boris-2017/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Sequence of Steps to Produce Final Tidy Data Set and Further Information

 1. Unzip original data set (consisting of training and test data sets and associated files) into a directory that must then be made the R working directory for the run_analysis.R code generating the tidy data set to operate correctly.
+Note that no alterations to folder/file structure or names are permitted.
 2. Run run_analysis.R.
 It will, following the course project instructions:
 	1. Add activity and subject identifiers to each of training and test datasets in the working directory.
 	2. Append the two data sets.